 Clinicians use telemedicine to provide personalized treatment plans and prevent hospitalization or re-admission.
 Such use of healthcare data analytics can be linked to the use of predictive analytics as seen previously.
 It allows clinicians to predict acute medical events in advance and prevent deterioration of patient’s conditions.

 By keeping patients away from hospitals, telemedicine helps to reduce costs and improve the quality of service.
-Patients can avoid waiting lines and doctors don’t waste time for unnecessary consultations and paperwork.
+Patients can avoid waiting in lines and doctors don’t waste time on unnecessary consultations and paperwork.
 Telemedicine also improves the availability of care as patients’ state can be monitored and consulted anywhere and anytime.

-11) Integrating Big Data With Medical Imaging
+11) Integrating Big-Style Data With Medical Imaging

 Medical imaging is vital and each year in the US about 600 million imaging procedures are performed.
 Analyzing and storing manually these images is expensive both in terms of time and money, as radiologists need to examine each image individually, while hospitals need to store them for several years.

 Medical imaging provider Carestream explains how big data analytics for healthcare could change the way images are read: algorithms developed analyzing hundreds of thousands of images could identify specific patterns in the pixels and convert it into a number to help the physician with the diagnosis.
 They even go further, saying that it could be possible that radiologists will no longer need to look at the images, but instead analyze the outcomes of the algorithms that will inevitably study and remember more images than they could in a lifetime.
-This would undoubtedly impact the role of radiologists, their education and required skillset.
+This would undoubtedly impact the role of radiologists, their education, and the required skillset.

 12) A Way To Prevent Unnecessary ER Visits

-Saving time, money and energy using big data analytics for healthcare is necessary.
+Saving time, money, and energy using big data analytics for healthcare is necessary.
 What if we told you that over the course of 3 years, one woman visited the ER more than 900 times?
 That situation is a reality in Oakland, California, where a woman who suffers from mental illness and substance abuse went to a variety of local hospitals on an almost daily basis.